 Home to some of the top-rated ski resorts in the United States, California provides snowboarders and skiers with over two dozen locations to choose from.
 Spread across the state, you can easily hit the slopes while visiting famous cities like San Diego, Los Angeles, San Francisco, and Sacramento.
 Boasting plenty of snow, visitors can also enjoy cross-country and back-country skiing.

-Sitting pretty on the Northern edge of Lake Tahoe, Truckee, CA is a town that will take your breath away… not to mention give you a lifetime worth of skiing and snowboarding.
-“But, I thought California was all palm trees, sandy beaches, and freeways…”, you might say.
-Well, think again!
+Sitting pretty on the northern edge of Lake Tahoe, Truckee, CA is a town that will take your breath away and give you a lifetime’s worth of skiing and snowboarding.
+There are more than a dozen incredible ski resorts tucked around this region of Lake Tahoe in California and Nevada.
 This mile-high town, just 3 …

 Lake Tahoe’s Cali Ski Areas